 - The Amazing Spiderman ride is a 3D glasses ride, pretty cool, actually.
 I wasn’t expecting much out of it, but it was a lot better than I thought.
 It’s a 3D rollercoaster for those over 102 cm (40 in) when accompanied or over 122 cm (48 in) to go unaccompanied.
 Coral (5) felt a bit scared here and there, but overall, she liked it.
 There’s also a photo in the end.

 - Youkai Taisou, the Real.
 We went there after trying to do the Terminator ride and seeing it was closed due to the Christmas event hours.
 Well, it was fun.
 It’s aimed for little kids, so Coral (5) loved it, but the other kids (10, 12, and 14) didn’t.
 It’s all in Japanese, but you don’t need to understand what they’re saying to get the message.
 It’s a show that lasts around 10 minutes, with a lot of cool effects.

-And then, our last stop was the Minion Park.
-It’s new so we had to go.
+And then, our last stop was Minion Park.
+It was new so we had to go.
 The only ride at the moment is the Minion Mayhem but the whole area is ADORABLE!
 I mean it.
-It’s got Gru’s house (Minion Mayhem – great for seeing all the details on the inside too), Miss Hattie’s Home for Girls is there too, perfectly done.
+It’s in Gru’s house (great for seeing all the details on the inside too).
+There’s also Miss Hattie’s Home for Girls, perfectly done.
 And there are many Minion restaurants, shows, and shops.
 It’s worth the visit!